Omarsan-av/Omarsan-av/README.md

 - [Booking System](https://github.com/Platzi-Master-C9)

-It was a project developed in Platzi master, my participation here was as a frontend developer, developing components with React for the layout of the app, using tools such as Jest, git, sass and yarn.
+It was a project developed in Platzi Master.
+My participation here was as a frontend developer, developing components with React for the layout of the app, using tools such as Jest, git, sass and yarn.
 For this project the monorepo pattern was used.